sverweij/js-makedepend/README.md

 ### Send the dependency graph as JSON to stdout
 Also removed from js-makedepend with the 2.0.0 release.
-For this also [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) will probably do a better job for this anyway.
+For this also [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) will probably do a better job.

 ## License